Pakequis/arduino-quake-flicker-lamp/README.md

   }
 ```

 The FTIME value of 100 ms I get with a video of Quake gameplay and a vídeo editor app (Vegas Pro) and pen and paper.

+I test with the classical "FLUORESCENT FLICKER" (10 - "mmamammmmammamamaaamammma").
+For change the style, change the LIGHT_STYLE define value.

 For power supply i use a usb cable for the arduino and a power bank.